watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 5. **Do not create a new workspace.** Click the **Import** icon next to the green **Create +** button.

 6. Click **Choose a file**, navigate to the directory where you extracted the Intu Starter Kit in step 2, select the `intu-workspace-full.json` file, and click **Import**.
 Keep the default settings so that you import everything.
-The workspace titled **Self-Dialog** is imported and is displayed on the Workspaces page.
+The workspace titled **Intu-Dialog** is imported and is displayed on the Workspaces page.

 ## 2. Customizing the greeting